robertmujica/machine_learning_studies/README.md

 ## Testing the model

-After appliying observations the following are the overral results:
+After applying observations the following are the overral results:

 ```
 The probability of surgery being positive: 0.44823999999999997